 and things like this six months ago.

 I was spoiled to have spent each Sunday in my Young Women’s program being told that I was beautiful, that I was a Daughter of God, that I had infinite worth.
-I attribute a large part of the confidence and self-assurance I have now to the steadying love of the women who raised me.
+I attribute any confidence or self-assurance I possess now to the steadying love of the women who raised me.

 I want to make it clear that not all of these “mothers” had children.
 But they did each possess what recent Relief Society President Julie Beck calls a “mother heart.”
 While not all women will bear children, in Sister Beck’s words, “there is no limit to what a woman with a mother heart can accomplish.”

 I see mother hearts all around me.
 I see them in my single friends who give of their time and means to serve those who have less than they do.
 I see them in my 20-something friends who’ve decided to have babies when they could have had perfect stomachs for a few more years.
 I see them in my childless Creative Director who brings me an Easter basket when we’re working Easter Sunday, even though she is an Atheist Jew.